wmpauli/NIVM/README.md

 # Contribute

-Please feel free to fork this repository if you want to have other/additional software installed.
+Please feel free to fork this repository, if you want to have other/additional software installed.
 Any augmentation of the documentation for this extension is of course also more than welcome.
+Please create a pull request if you think it worthwhile merging your fork with the main branch.